 Therefore, I would avoid completely avoid investing in these stocks for dividends in smaller portfolios.

 Retail is another tricky sector with lots of changes happening.
-A common example is with Amazon taking over and shops in the mall or physical stores that are filing for bankruptcy.
+The obvious example is with Amazon taking over retail, which is leading to shops in the mall or physical stores having to pivot their business strategies or file for bankruptcy.

 Therefore, I would not invest in retail stocks for dividends in smaller portfolios, but retail companies do make sense in larger portfolios.

 I would combine the restaurant industry with retail because things are changing rather quickly in the restaurant business.

 With a smaller portfolio, investing in the restaurant industry for dividends is an unnecessary risk to take.

 Below is a table of dividend investment forecasts, based on different investment budgets:

 Note that you can do this yourself and test different numbers easily with a Dividend Investment Calculator.

 For this example, I have the same average dividend growth rate (6%), starting dividend yield (3%), and assumed inflation rate (2.5%).
 The only difference is the initial investment.
 In addition, for simplicity's sake, I will not consider these 3 factors: